WordPress 7.0 Features: The Ultimate Guide for Developers

 The recommended workflow:

-- Check your PHP version: Ensure you are on at least PHP 7.4 (though PHP 8.2 or 8.3 is highly recommended for performance).
+• Check your PHP version — be on PHP 7.4 at minimum; PHP 8.2 or 8.3 strongly recommended

 Final Thoughts: A Foundation for the Next Decade